ngageoint/mage-android/README.md

 ### Setup & Configuration

-You will need to install and Java and Android sdks to build MAGE Android.
+You will need to install the Java and Android sdks to build MAGE Android.

 #### Java